 Dr. CHRISTOPHER CHATTERTON (PhD), worked in the project as a Postdoctoral Researcher, from November 2019 until November 2020, looking at experiences of living with incontinence.
 His work with us was enabled by the Kone Foundation grant.
 Presently, Chris works with a charity led project called “The Pad Project UK”, which co-incidentally has a similar name to our project.
 The two projects are not connected however.
 Chris still keeps in touch with us, and we look forward to future collaborations.

-TUULIA LAHTINEN (RN, MA) worked in the project as research assistant in 2021-22, assisting the project in data collection.
-She conducted her MA thesis research as part of the project.
+TUULIA LAHTINEN (RN, MA) is a (self-funded) PhD Candidate in Public Health.
+Her PhD thesis is a mixed-methods study, where she researches the barriers and solutions to the prevention and treatment of post-partum incontinence in Finnish maternal clinics.
+Tuulia worked in the project as research assistant in 2021-22, assisting the project in data collection.
+She also conducted her MA thesis research as part of the project.
 In her thesis in Nursing Sciences, she surveyed the public pad provision practices in Finland, comparing regional differences and inequalities in prescription quality and access to the products.
-Tuulia continues to collaborate with us in the form of coauthoring, for instance.
+Tuulia continues to collaborate with us in the form of coauthoring.
 Tuulia is also Registered Nurse and Public Health Nurse by training, and has professional experience in public services responsible for the provision of continence products and other medical supplies.